hello-michelle-star/hello-michelle-star.github.io/pages/research.md

       <h3>Latitude AI (Ford)</h3>
       <p>Data pipeline of road work zones for autonomous vehicles.</p>
       <ul class="meta">
-        <li>Pulling information from open sourced data from all over the US and analyzing the information to create safer self driving cars.</li>
+        <li>Pulling information from open-source data from all over the US and analyzing the information to create safer self-driving cars.</li>
       </ul>
     </article>